Ted Lasso’s leadership style of servant leadership is rare to see on TV.

 I expected Ted Lasso to be skits of Jason Sudeikis acting like a bumbling fool.
 I couldn’t have been more wrong.
 The show turned out to contain so many…

 Ted’s leadership style struck a chord with me – I lead teams the same way.
-Ted’s philosophy is why I’m here with you to explore the five leadership lessons from Ted Lasso that made me a successful leader.
+So I’m here with you to explore the five leadership lessons from Ted Lasso that made me a successful leader.

 Read on to the end to hear about one more mind-blowing detail I noticed when re-watching Ted Lasso for this essay.